QuakeMigrate/QuakeMigrate/README.md

 ---
 ---

-QuakeMigrate is a Python and C software package that detects and locates seismic events from raw data, using a migration and coalescence based technique.
+QuakeMigrate is a Python and C software package that detects and locates seismic events from raw data, using a migration and coalescence back projection technique.
 The ability to fine tune the input parameters and analyse the results using a suite of visualisation functions give it an edge over the alternatives.
 Simple scripts (see the provided examples) allow the user to rapidly deploy the software in any seismological setting.

+The open source and module nature allows for the continious development with the inclusion of cutting edge techniques.

 ---

 # References
-If you use QuakeMigrate, please reference:
-   (PUBLICATION COMING SOON)
+QuakeMigrate is currently in prperation for publication.
+Once accepted we hope that the publication will have the reference:
+   `Smith, J.D., Winder, T., Hudson, T.S., Bacon, C., Greenfield, T., Drew, J. and R.S.
+White (2019), QuakeMigrate: Earthquake Onset Detection adn Back-Migration Location Method, Seismological Research Letters.`

 ---